garett09/ROM_RELEASES/README.md

 # ROM_RELEASES

-All builds can be found here.
+All builds from SAKURA ROM can be found here.